 - Decorate with edible glitter, edible lustre spray or icing sugar and stars.

-Add a 2 tsp peppermint extract, or 2 tsp ground ginger and ½tsp mixed spice, for a festive flavour.
+The meringues can be kept in an airtight container for up to 2 weeks, or can be frozen for up to one month.
+Add a 2 tsp peppermint extract, or 2 tsp ground ginger and 1/2tsp mixed spice, for a festive flavour.

 Just a quick update to say that I’m delighted that my little Christmas Tree meringues were chosen as one of the festive photos winners on Jac’s at Tinned Tomatoes challenge No Croutons Required.

 I’m sending my Christmas Tree Meringues to Jac’s at Tinned Tomatoes challenge No Croutons Required.
-Any festive photo is all that is needed this month.
+Any festive photo is all that is needed this month.5